Whitney Shumate: Marriage

 After a few years as a letter carrier in Martinsville, he began selling furniture and household goods.

 He married Jessamine Shumate.
 She later said in her autobiography, "While I was going to school in Martinsville, I met a young man named Whitney Shumate.
 We started dating and went together for three years before we were married.
 The family teased me, because Whitney had a large car and when he came to Preston, Virginia to visit, always took me and a few members of my family for rides.
 When he bought a coupe, everyone said he was getting serious and wanted to leave my family at home when he took me for rides!
 It must have been true, because we were married on December 13, 1922."

 Whitney and Jessamine Shumate had two daughters, Ada Margaret S. Hadden (Mrs. William J. Hadden) and Jessamine "Jeppy" White S. Calhoun.
-His grandson and Namesake, Whit Haydn, is a noted magician and entertainer.
+His grandson and namesake, Whit Haydn, is a magician and entertainer.